Germany reports fifth coronavirus case | DW | 30.01.2020

 The male patient worked at the same company in the southern state of Bavaria where the other cases originated from, Bavaria's state health ministry said in a statement.

 The other cases include three men and a woman who work at German car parts supplier Webasto.
-The company said on Tuesday that an employee at its headquarters in Stockdorf contracted the virus from a colleague visiting from China on a business trip.
+The company said on Tuesday that an employee at its headquarters in Stockdorf contracted the virus while taking part in a workshop headed by a colleague visiting from China.

+It was the first known case of human-to-human transmission outside of China.

 As of Thursday evening, no other employees who work at the company tested positive for the virus, Bavarian health officials said.